Phozbrav/ansible-apache_flink_cluster/README.md

 ansible-playbook -i inventory/host.ini deploy.yml
 ```

-After the deployment, you will be able to access the Apache Flink web interface in your browser:
+After the deployment, you can access the Apache Flink web interface in your browser:

 ```
 http:<ip_addr_jobmanager>:8081